 Colouring & flavouring the macarons.
 I like a lovely brightly coloured macaron but to achieve this you need good quality colouring pastes as they don’t interfere too much with the consistency of the macaron.
 I usually tend to leave the macaron shell plain in flavour and just add natural flavours to the filling.
 I use Sugarflair pastes and add the colour to the 35g of egg white that is add after the meringue is made with the almond mixture. for this really strong colour I used a good 1/4 tsp.
 Mix it well with the loose egg white until completely dissolved.

 Weigh the egg whites.
-I use TwoChicks pasteurised egg white, couple of reasons for this, I don’t always have time to make things with the yolks and unlike the whites yolks don’t freeze as easily, also they weigh out more readily than fresh whites and weighing the egg whites is absolutely essential for macarons.
+I often use TwoChicks pasteurised egg white, couple of reasons for this, I don’t always have time to make things with the yolks and unlike the whites yolks don’t freeze as easily, also they weigh out more readily than fresh whites and weighing the egg whites is absolutely essential for macarons.
 I also let the egg whites come to room temperature before I use them.
 However lately I have found they haven’t held the meringue so well which fresh egg whites seem to do better.

 Lay out the silicon sheets on baking sheets ready and prepare the piping bags with the nozzles, stand them in tall cups with the top of the bag pulled over the cup ready for filling.